Far side of the Moon: Early exploration

 Until the late 1950s, little was known about the far side of the Moon.
 Librations periodically allowed limited glimpses of features near the lunar limb on the far side, but only up to 59% of the total surface of the Moon.
-These features, however, were seen from a low angle, hindering useful observation (it proved difficult to distinguish a crater from a mountain range).
+These features were seen from a low angle, hindering useful observation (it proved difficult to distinguish a crater from a mountain range).
 The remaining 82% of the surface on the far side remained unknown, and its properties were subject to much speculation.

 An example of a far side feature that can be seen through libration is the Mare Orientale, which is a prominent impact basin spanning almost 1000 km, yet this was not even named as a feature until 1906, by Julius Franz in Der Mond.
 The true nature of the basin was discovered in the 1960s when rectified images were projected onto a globe.
 The basin was photographed in fine detail by Lunar Orbiter 4 in 1967.

-Before space exploration began, astronomers did not expect that the far side would be different from the side visible to Earth.
+Before space exploration began, astronomers expected that the far side would be similar to the side visible to Earth.

 On 7 October 1959, the Soviet probe Luna 3 took the first photographs of the lunar far side, eighteen of them resolvable, covering one-third of the surface invisible from the Earth.
 The images were analysed, and the first atlas of the far side of the Moon was published by the USSR Academy of Sciences on 6 November 1960.
 It included a catalog of 500 distinguished features of the landscape.
 In 1961, the first globe (1:13600000 scale) containing lunar features invisible from the Earth was released in the USSR, based on images from Luna 3.

 On 20 July 1965, another Soviet probe, Zond 3, transmitted 25 pictures of very good quality of the lunar far side, with much better resolution than those from Luna 3.
 In particular, they revealed chains of craters, hundreds of kilometers in length, but, unexpectedly, no mare plains like those visible from Earth with the naked eye.
 In 1967, the second part of the Atlas of the Far Side of the Moon was published in Moscow, based on data from Zond 3, with the catalog now including 4,000 newly discovered features of the lunar far side landscape.
 In the same year, the first Complete Map of the Moon (1:5000000 scale) and updated complete globe (1:10000000 scale), featuring 95 percent of the lunar surface, were released in the Soviet Union.

 As many prominent landscape features of the far side were discovered by Soviet space probes, Soviet scientists selected names for them.
-This caused some controversy, and the International Astronomical Union, leaving many of those names intact, later assumed the role of naming lunar features on this hemisphere.
+This caused some controversy, though the Soviet Academy of Sciences selected many non-Soviet names, including Jules Verne, Marie Curie and Thomas Edison.
+The International Astronomical Union later accepted many of the names.